josh-hewlett-webflow/git-fetch-filter/README.md

 # git-fetch-filter

 In large repos with thousands of remote branches, `git fetch` tracks everything — bloating local storage and slowing operations.
+It also makes Git GUIs difficult to use, since your branches get buried under a sea of remote refs you don't need.

-This script only fetches remote refs for branches you have checked out locally (plus the default branch), since those are the only ones you need to be up-to-date on.
+You can solve this by manually managing fetch refspecs in your git config, but that requires updating them every time you create or delete a branch.
+This script is the "set it and forget it" solution — it only fetches remote refs for branches you have checked out locally (plus the default branch), since those are the only ones you need to be up-to-date on.

 ## Quick Start